 Cooks typically need one to five years of experience working in professional kitchens, restaurants or other areas of the food service industry before being employed as chefs.
 Culinary arts programs generally require students to gain work experience in a restaurant, catering firm, bakery or other professional kitchen through internships, work placement programs or other opportunities.
 Once enough experience is gained, personal chefs can become self-employed or work for companies that provide personal chef services.

 Aspiring personal chefs can:

 Join a professional association.
 Cooking trade associations include the American Personal and Private Chef Association (APPCA) and the American Culinary Federation (ACF).
 Some trade organizations offer training programs, marketing tools and business advice to personal chefs who already operate or want to start their own business.
 Trade associations may offer professional networking opportunities that can benefit both new and established personal chefs.

 Certification is not a requirement for personal chefs, but it may result in promotions and higher salaries.
 The ACF awards the Personal Certified Chef (PCC) and the Personal Certified Executive Chef (PCEC) designations.
 To be eligible for the PCC designation, a chef must have three years of cooking experience and one year of experience working as a personal chef.

 To qualify for the PCEC designation, an individual must have three years of experience working as a personal chef.
 Requirements for both designations include a high school diploma or GED, continuing education hours and three 30-hour courses in cooking safety and sanitation, nutrition and business management.
-Applicants must pass written and practical tests to earn certification.
-Certified personal chefs must meet continuing education requirements to keep their certification.
+Applicants must also pass written and practical tests.
+Certified personal chefs must meet continuing education requirements to maintain their certification.